marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 </p>

-Want to learn more details about data deposit in the UBC Dataverse collection?
+Want to learn more details about data deposits in the UBC Dataverse collection?
 You are qualified for the [Advanced Deposit workshop](05-2_Advanced_Deposit.md) now!